ncgreco1440/gl-math/src/vector/README.md

 #### Multiply by a Scalar
 ---
 A **Scalar** is just a magnitude.
 It has no direction, so it's only represented as a single number.
-To multiply a vector by a scalar is to "scale a vector", meaning it's magnitude is scaled.
+To multiply a vector by a scalar is to "scale a vector", meaning the magnitude is scaled.
 The direction of a vector does not change when scaling.

 Example: